 We left it on for about 20 minutes and then rinsed with the hose and squeegeed out the excess water.

-Once the garage floor is etched and dry it will be a lot lighter and almost look powdery, but it shouldn’t actually be powdery.
+Once the concrete floor is etched and dry it will be a lot lighter and almost look powdery, but it shouldn't actually be powdery.
 If it is, you will need to rinse again.

 Now for the fun part!
 We prepared the area with some paper and painter's tape.

 Applying the garage floor paint

 Mixing the garage floor paint was a lot easier than we thought it would be and the floor kit comes with the roller.
 It's 1-part epoxy and has clear instructions for mixing.

 Each kit covers about a 10 x 10 area, so for a standard 2 car garage like mine you would need 4 kits.
 It is pretty thick stuff, so we found that we needed one extra kit to get the coverage we wanted.

 Again we started at the back wall furthest from the garage door and worked in one 10 x 10 area at a time by pouring about 3 inch ribbons of paint about 5 feet across.